Cloudyboiii/Valorant-Matchmaking-Simulator/README.md

 - **Intuitive UI:** Designed with gamers in mind, our sleek and user-friendly interface makes it easy for anyone to jump in and start simulating matches.
 - **Dynamic Rank Simulation:** Experiment with various player ranks and compositions to see how they affect match outcomes.
 Will a team of Golds triumph over a squad of Silvers?
 Find out!
 - **Data Visualization:** Gain insights through interactive charts and graphs that illustrate matchmaking statistics, giving you the edge in understanding player dynamics.
-- **Customizable Settings:** Tailor your simulation experience by adjusting parameters like player ranks, team size, and more!
+- **Customizable Settings:** Tailor your simulation experience by adjusting parameters like select game type, select region, and more!

 ## 🎮 Live Demo